MBR WASTEWATER TREATMENT

 Berghof Membranes developed B-SMART®, a customizable external membrane filtration system that can be designed with various features and functionalities.

 Bridging the gap between lab-scale testing and manufacturing.
-Piloting gives you the confidence to apply the technology for your specific wastewater challenges.
+Our experts gives you the confidence to apply the technology for your specific wastewater challenges.

-The B-CARE® program is an end-to-end comprehensive program developed to support our OEM partners from the piloting and engineering phase to operational system monitoring.
+The B-CARE® program is an end-to-end comprehensive program developed to support our OEM partners from the piloting/engineering phase to operational system monitoring.